-Figure 4-16 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5, 2013, through June 8, 2013, from SR 104 to NE 153rd St. (WB).
+Figure 4.16 presents the variation of MAPE over 24 hours for Wednesdays over the period of April 5th, 2013 through June 8th, 2013 from SR 104 to NE 153rd St. (WB).
 It is clear that the accuracy of the estimated travel time by various systems varies between peak and off-peak hours.
 As shown Sensys and BlueTOAD have lower accuracy during the morning peak followed by Blip-Combined and Blip-BT with Blip-WiFi being the most accurate.
 During the morning peak there is a significant rise in the BlueTOAD and Sensys error rates which leveled out for the rest of the day.
-Inrix data for this segment were subject to significant error.
+Inrix data for this segment was subject to significant error.

-In order to further explore this pattern, data collected between 9am and 10am (off-peak) on Wednesdays during two months (April 5, 2013, through June 8, 2013) are analyzed.
-Table 4-8 presents descriptive statistics of the collected data.
-As seen in Table 4-8, the average ALPR travel time is closely estimated by all sensors.
-Table 4-8 presents the travel time samples recorded by each system grouped by segment as well as the sample penetration rate compared to the ALPR system.
-The travel time standard deviation in seconds, minimum travel time, 1st quartile, median, mean, 3rd quartile and maximum travel time are also presented.
+In order to further explore this pattern, data collected between 9am-10am (off-peak) on Wednesdays during two months (April 5th, 2013 through June 8th, 2013) are analyzed.
+Table 4.8 presents descriptive statistics of the collected data.
+As seen in Table 4.8, the average ALPR travel time is closely estimated by all sensors.
+Table 4.8 presents the travel time samples recorded by each system grouped by segment as well as the sample penetration rate compared to the ALPR system.
+The travel time standard deviation in seconds, minimum travel time, 1st quartile, median, mean, 3rd quartile and maximum are also presented.

-To evaluate the accuracy of the sensors on an hourly basis, the MAPE for each sensor on each segment of the corridor is calculated for 9am to 10am (off-peak) on Wednesdays during two months (April 5, 2013, through June 8, 2013), as seen in Table 4-9 .As presented, in general the Blip-BT, Blip-WiFi, Blip-Combined, Sensys and BlueTOAD provide comparable results.
+To evaluate the accuracy of the sensors on an hourly basis, the MAPE for each sensor on each segment of the corridor is calculated for 9am-10am (off-peak) on Wednesdays during two months (April 5th, 2013 through June 8th, 2013), as seen in Table 4.9 .As presented, in general the Blip-BT, Blip-WiFi, Blip-Combined, Sensys and BlueTOAD provide comparable results.
 On the opposite end of the spectrum, Inrix results are less representative.
 Since the accuracy varies between the three segments, it is wise to be cautious in drawing conclusions based on the limited number of segments analyzed.